The problem faced

 false teaching was a strange admixture of Greek

-the Babylonian exile).
+philosophy, Judaic legalism and mysticism.
 According to many commentators this

 was an early form of what we now know as Gnosticism.